 Ugrade Moving from one major release to another, e.g. moving from Drupal 7 to Drupal 8.

 User The user interacting with Drupal (you).
 This user is either anonymous (not logged in like the general public) or logged into Drupal through its account.

 UX User experience.
 An umbrella term referring to the overall experience and satisfaction a user has when using a website.
 It is important to note that this “includes only what the user perceives and not all that is presented.”

 View Also known as dynamic view.
 A predefined list of content.
-For example, the slideshow on the league home page, the list of promoted content on the league home page, the list of events on the calendar page, the list of members only content, the list of action alerts, etc. These adjust automatically when content is updated.
+For example, the slideshow on the League landing page, the list of promoted content on the League landing page, the list of events on the calendar page, the list of members only content, the list of action alerts, etc. These adjust automatically when content is updated.

 WYSIWYG What You See Is What You Get.
 An acronym used in computing to describe a method in which content is edited and formatted by interacting with an interface that closely resembles the final product.
 Sometimes also referred to as a visual editor.